Noah-Giustini/Slot_Machine/readme.txt

 There are three ways that you can run the game:
-        1) If you are using Windows - double click on runmeWNDS.
-This will automatically compile all nescessary classes and will start the program
+        1) If you are using Windows - double click on runmeWNDS.bat This will automatically compile all nescessary classes and will start the program
-        2) If you are using Linux - double click on runmeLNX.
-This will automatically compile all nescessary classes and will start the program
+        2) If you are using Linux - in terminal do: ./runmeLNX.sh This will automatically compile all nescessary classes and will start the program
         3) For any other system:
                 1) Open the folder in your command prompt
                 2) Compile necessary classes using the following commands: